Add to Calendar

 Designed as a sculpture trail throughout the city, CONNECTED allows audiences to re-connect with culture and craft outside of a gallery setting.
 Recognised as the home of craft and design in Ireland, this citywide sculpture trail opens up heritage gardens and courtyards at the heart of Kilkenny, and encourages us to rediscover the city through fresh eyes.

 The trail leads you through the city’s key cultural and historic sites.
-The exhibition runs until 20 October 2020.
+The exhibition has now been extended to run until 26 October 2020.

 Sculptures sited at Kilkenny Castle Park: